Dr Teri Furlong

 After a 21-year effort, Paxinos wrote a novel in the environmental genre: Orwellian in its encapsulation of the quintessential moral and social dilemmas of the 21st century, A River Divided shows Paxinos is also a storyteller.
 Cloned ancient genes skip two thousand years to produce identical twins who are raised apart, unaware of the other’s existence, but destined to clash in an almighty battle for the Amazon.
 You can order the novel at georgepaxinos.com.au or at Booktopia.com.au, Amazon.com.au, Bookdepository.com (for outside Australia).

-Click on the red cover to see a ppt presentation of relevant photographs from research trips to Israel, Greece, the Vatican, the Brazilian Amazon and Bueno Aires.
-You can also access the song from the Greek language version of the book here.
+Click here to see a presentation of relevant photographs from research trips to Israel, Greece, the Vatican, the Brazilian Amazon and Bueno Aires.
+You can also access the song from the Greek language version of the book.

 Prof Paxinos’s most significant atlases and books